-- Transit Routes: In order to take advantage of any visa-free China transit visa (72-hour transit visa or 144-hour transit visa), your original place of departure and your final destination must be different countries/regions.
+- You Must Enter from and Exit to Different Countries: In order to take advantage of any visa-free transit, your original departure and your final destination must be different countries/regions.
 In other words, you can’t book a round-trip ticket from the U.S. and use the 144-hour transit visa.
 If you’re coming to China from the U.S., your next destination must be another country.
 It’s worth noting that Taiwan, Hong Kong and Macau count as a “different country/region” in this case.

-- Specific Flight Details: In order to be eligible for the transit visa, your arrival flight and departure flights will both have to be international flights.
+- Your Flight Must Arrive and Depart as an International Direct Flight: In order to be eligible for the transit visa, your arrival flight and departure flights will both have to be international flights.
 What this means is that if you’re leaving Chengdu after using the 144-hour transit visa there, you can’t have a layover in Beijing, Shanghai or any other Chinese city.
 It MUST directly be leaving the country.
 Again, for the purposes of this visa, Taiwan, Hong Kong and Macau count as a “different country”.

-- Restricted Movement: Regions of movement are independently administered, which means that those who have a 144-hour transit visa in Shanghai aren’t permitted to move up into Beijing.
+- You Must Remain within the Restricted Movement Regions: Regions of movement are independently administered, which means that those who have a 144-hour transit visa in Shanghai aren’t permitted to move up into Beijing.
 You must arrive, move about and depart all within the same region (but you can depart from different ports within the region, i.e. arrive at the Shanghai airport and leave from a cruise port).
 This is important because this means you can’t see Beijing and Shanghai on the same transit visa trip.
 Your departing flight MUST leave the country with no layovers within China.

-- Exact Timing: Once you receive your transit visa, you’ll see the exact date written on the temporary visa stating when you need to depart China.
+- You Must Depart Before the Transit Visa Expires: Once you receive your transit visa, you’ll see the exact date written on the temporary visa stating when you need to depart China.
 For planning purposes, it helps to know that your China transit visa starts at midnight the day after you arrive in China.
 That means that if your plane arrives at 10am on Wednesday, your 144-hour transit visa clock begins at midnight on Thursday morning.

-- Extenuating Circumstances: If for some reason you are unable to leave within 72 or 144 hours (i.e. health problems or business meetings), you must apply for a full visa from the nearest Public Security Bureau Entry-Exit Administration Office.
-Failure to do so will result in big fines when you eventually do try to leave the country.
+- You Can Apply for Extenuating Circumstances: If for some reason you are unable to leave within 72 or 144 hours (i.e. health problems or business meetings), you must apply for a full visa from the nearest Public Security Bureau Entry-Exit Administration Office.
+Failure to do so will result in big fines (or worse) when you eventually do try to leave the country.

 Thankfully, the required documents to enter China under their visa-free policy (72/144 hours) aren’t too complicated.

-Before You Go: Documents Required for a China Transit Visa
+Step 1: Prepare Documents Required for China Visa Free Transit

-- An Entry/Exit Card: You will find this card in the customs area.
+- An Entry/Exit Card: You will find this card in the customs area at the Chinese airport.
 This card will ask you to fill out your nationality, name, flight number, passport number, place of issuance, date of birth, gender, and purpose of visit.

 - A visa for a third region or country (if required): If your final destination doesn’t require a visa, you can ignore this.
 Otherwise, you’ll need proof of legal entry into the third country.